Stein Center Events

 October 15 - 16, 2021: Colloquium on Subversive Lawyering.
 The papers presented at this colloquium will be published in Volume 90 of the Fordham Law Review.

 March 16, 2021: Ethical Issues in Crisis Lawyering were examined during a moderated panel discussion with “first responder” lawyers who contributed chapters to the book, Crisis Lawyering: Effective Legal Advocacy in Emergency Situations (Brescia, Ray, co-editor; NYU Press 2021).
 Stein Chair, Bruce Green moderated the program with co-sponsors Ellen Yaroshefsky, Howard Lichtenstein Professor of Legal Ethics and Director of the Monroe H. Freedman Institute for the Study of Legal Ethics at Hofstra University’s Maurice A. Deane School of Law and Ray Brescia, Hon.
 Harold R. Tyler Chair in Law and Technology and Professor of Law at Albany Law School.
-A recording of the program is available here.
+Watch a recording of the program.

 February 22, 2021: Albany Law School Professor Ray Brescia virtually joined the NY Legal Ethics Roundtable to discuss his book, Crisis Lawyering: Effective Legal Advocacy in Emergency Situations (NYU Press 2021) and article, “Lessons from the Present: Three Crises and Their Potential Impact on the Legal Profession” (Hofstra Law Review, Feb.
 25, 2021) available at SSRN: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3792987.
 The ethical challenges presented when advocating for and representing clients in crisis were examined.
 The participants discussed the ethical responsibility of lawyers to recommit to the critical role the legal profession must play to defend the rule of law as the nation grapples with the COVID-19 pandemic, the civil rights reawakening and the crisis of democracy.